White Rock Wind Farm Overview

 Initial development of the project was undertaken by Epuron.
 In 2014, Goldwind acquired WRWFPL from Epuron.
 In 2016, China Energy Conservation and Environmental Protection Group Wind-Power Corporation (CECWPC) acquired 75% interest in WRWFPL with Goldwind retaining a 25% interest.

-The turbine model installed will be the Goldwind 121 2.5MW which has an approximate 89.5m hub height and almost 150m tip height.
+The turbine model installed for Stage 1 of the project is be the Goldwind 121 2.5MW which has an approximate 89.5m hub height and 150m tip height.
 The total capacity of Stage 1 is planned to be 175MW.
 For more details on the turbines on site please see here.

 Please contact us if you have any questions or comments on the project.